 - Using the Users tab: Click on a user and view all their sessions in the Session table.
 Click on a date to dig deeper into a particular session

-On top of viewing session page views, Pulse displays which devices and platforms are the most popular among your users.
+On top of viewing session page views, Raygun Real User Monitoring displays which devices and platforms are the most popular among your users.

 By now, you’ve found the most popular pages on your site and optimized them for seamless customer experiences.